justinfagnani/dado/README.md

      too, working well with the DOM, and new technologies like custom elements and MDV.
   4. __Simplicity__ Dado should be as simple as possible, but no simpler.
-  5. __Toolability__ Dado should work well tools and operations like static find references, refactoring, minifiers, tree-shakers, etc.
+  5. __Toolability__ Dado should work well with tools and operations like static find references, refactoring, minifiers, tree-shakers, etc.

 Documentation